MehmetEnis/teams-app-theme-switcher/README.md

 And

 ```
-Download microsoft and insert into your site
+Download Microsoft SDK and insert into your site
 ```